TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 for this context.

 The :ref:`System > Configuration <ext_lowlevel:module-configuration>` module
-provides a list of all registered Symfony Expression Language providers.
+provides a list of all registered Symfony expression language providers.

 Evaluation of single expressions is then initiated calling :php:`$myResolver->evaluate()`.
 While TypoScript casts the return value to :php:`bool`,